Honesty1997/nccu-grade-system/README.md

 ```
 python manage.py migrate
 ```
-6. Build front js file.(you need to have npm and node.js installed in order to run the following command)
+6. Build front js file.(you need to have npm and node.js installed in order to run the following commands)
 ```
 npm install
 npm run build